jia1217/ParallelProgammingLabs/docs/HLS_Labs/Lab15.md

 ## Pointers

-Pointers are used extensively in C/C++ code and are supported for synthesis, but it is generally recommended to avoid the use of pointers in your code.
+Pointers are used extensively in C/C++ code and are supported for synthesis, but it is generally recommended to avoid using pointers in your code.
 This is especially true when using pointers in the following cases:

 * When pointers are accessed (read or written) multiple times in the same function.